morewings/css-vars-hook/README.md

 console.log(getTheme()) // => theme object
 ```

-### Change theme
+### Change theme from inside

-Themes can be changed dynamically during application runtime. `useRootTheme` hook exposes set of effects to change the theme.
+Themes can be changed from inside the wrapped application during runtime. `useRootTheme` hook exposes set of effects to change the theme.

 Theme changing methods (`setTheme`, `setVariable`, `removeVariable`) are implemented as an **effect**, thus they don't trigger React reconciliation and rerender.
 Also, this allows to be SSR compatible and prevent Flash of unstyled content (FOUC).